JuliaML/MLLabelUtils.jl/docs/api/targets.rst

 Classification Targets
 =========================

-In a classification setting one usually treats the desired output variable as a discrete categorical variable.
-That is true even if the values themself are in numerical form, which they often are for practical reasons.

 In this section we will outline the functionality that this package provides in order to work with classification targets.
 We will start by discussion the terms we use and how they are